Lauda (airline)

 Lauda, legally Laudamotion GmbH (formerly Amira Air), was an Austrian low-cost airline based in Concorde Business Park in Schwechat, near Vienna, Austria.
-It was a subsidiary of Ryanair Holdings since 2018, along with Ryanair DAC, Ryanair UK, Malta Air and Buzz.
+It was a subsidiary of Ryanair Holdings since August 2018, along with Ryanair DAC, Ryanair UK, Malta Air and Buzz.
 Former Formula 1 World Champion Niki Lauda had a minority stake in Amira Air before buying it outright in 2016.

 In January 2018, Lauda acquired Niki, an airline originally founded by Niki Lauda.
 Amira Air then became a scheduled airline.
 Since June 2020, all Lauda flights were operated as wet leases with Ryanair flight numbers.
-As of November 2020, Lauda has been replaced with the Maltese Lauda Europe.
+As of November 2020, Lauda has been replaced by the Lauda Europe, located in Malta.